-This service manual is designed primarily for use by an Arctic Cat CatMaster Basic Level technician.
+This service manual is designed primarily for use by a CatMaster Basic Level technician.
 The procedures found in this manual are of varying difficulty, and certain service procedures in this manual require one or more special tools to be completed.
-The technician should use sound judgement when determining which procedures can be completed based on skill level and access to appropriate special tools.
+The technician should use sound judgment when determining which procedures can be completed based on skill level and access to appropriate special tools.